Gauge invariance and hyperforce correlation theory for equilibrium fluid mixtures: Force correlation functions

 where $\nabla\nabla\phi_\aas(r)$ possesses one nontrivial parallel component, $\phi_\aas''(r)$, and two identical perpendicular components, $\phi_\aas'(r)/r$.
 As a consequence, for such pairwise interacting mixtures we can express Eqs.~\eqref{EQ3gParallel} and \eqref{EQ3gPerpendicular} in the respective forms:

 All sum rules reduce to their one-component versions \cite{hermann2023whatIsLiquid} in the limit of a single component.
 This also applies when considering `agglomerated' correlation functions that ignore the species labelling, as we demonstrate in the following.
+For details about the radial dependences and the occurrences of first and second radial derivatives in Eqs.~\eqref{EQthreegSumRulePairParallel} and \eqref{EQthreegSumRulePairPerp} we refer the Reader to Ref.~\cite{sammueller2023whatIsLiquid}.

 We introduce species-resolved concentration variables $c_\alpha = \rho_\alpha^b/\rho^b$ where the total bulk density is $\rho^b = \sum_\alpha\rho_\alpha^b$.
 Then summing over species yields the following `colour-blind' or 'species-agnostic' versions as linear combinations of the species-resolved correlation functions.
 We obtain the agglomerated pair distribution function $g(r) = \sum_{\alpha,\alpha'} c_\alpha c_{\alpha'}g_{\alpha\alpha'}(r)$, the force-gradient correlation function ${\sf g}_\gradf(r) = \sum_{\alpha,\alpha'} c_\alpha c_{\alpha'}{\sf g}_\gradf^{(\alpha\alpha')}(r)$, which for pairwise interactions can be written as ${\sf g}_\gradf^{(\alpha\alpha')}(r) = \sum_{\alpha\alpha'}c_\alpha c_{\alpha'} g_{\alpha\alpha'}(r) \nabla\nabla\beta\phi_{\alpha\alpha}(r)$, and the force-force correlation function ${\sf g}_\ff(r) = \sum_{\alpha,\alpha'} c_\alpha c_{\alpha'}{\sf g}_\ff^{(\alpha\alpha')}(r)$.
 Then the 3g-sum rule is obtained in the `agglomerated' version: